Jayati Chhabra, Building Sustainability Consultant on Influential Women

 01What do you attribute your success to?

 My advice to women is take space.
-Don't be scared, because I have seen so many women being shy and not being themselves, not speaking out their mind out there when they are so smart and intelligent.
-So, you know, feel free to take as much space in the room as you want, and go, you know, put your opinions on the table.
+Don't be scared, because I have seen so many women being shy and not being themselves, not speaking out their mind when they are so smart and intelligent.
+So, you know, feel free to take as much space in the room as you want you and put your opinions on the table confidently.

 Join Influential Women and start making an impact.
 Register now.